Chart Color Schemes

 Swanbourne - Mount Claremont's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Swanbourne - Mount Claremont demonstrates excellent health outcomes with very low prevalence of common conditions across all ages.
-The private health cover rate is approximately 83% (8,750 people), compared to 87.5% in Greater Perth and a national average of 55.3%.
-Arthritis and asthma are the most prevalent conditions, affecting 7.1% and 6.5% respectively.
+Swanbourne - Mount Claremont exhibits excellent health outcomes, with very low prevalence of common health conditions across all age groups.
+The private health cover rate is exceptionally high at approximately 83% (8,750 people), compared to 87.5% in Greater Perth and the national average of 55.3%.
+The most prevalent medical conditions are arthritis (7.1%) and asthma (6.5%), while 73.8% of residents report no medical ailments, comparable to 74.2% across Greater Perth.

 Frequently Asked Questions - Health